-In simpleERB, you can create a new table layout for customer, however, there are a few steps to take to ensure this is done efficiently and smoothly.
+In simpleERB, you can create a new table layout for customers, however, there are a few steps to take to ensure this is done efficiently and smoothly.

-The most important thing is DO NOT delete your tables until you have moved over all the past and future bookings you wish to keep in your diary to a new date and table on your new layout.
+The most important thing is DO NOT delete your tables in your layout until you have moved over all the past and future bookings you wish to keep in your diary to a new date and table on your new layout.

 Image shows what a booking on a 'non-existent' table will appear as in your diary.

 The most efficient way to re-create your restaurant table layout in simpleERB is to create a new restaurant area and table layout and to still keep the existing restaurant area open.
-This will be extremely helpful for those larger party/function bookings you have in the system and are being rescheduled.
+This will be extremely helpful for those larger party/function bookings you have in the system that may be rescheduled.

-You can close off the current area to prevent customers booking and you will still be able to move bookings about.
-You just need to remember to them from the old area to the new area so tables are not being double booked.
+You can close off the current area to prevent customer booking and you will still be able to move bookings about.
+You just need to remember to move them from the old area to the new area so tables are not being double booked.

 Example image below is re-creating a new area for post COVID19 to ensure social distancing measures are considered.

 Remember: When adding tables to your new layout, you can only have one Table 1 in your account.
 In your new restaurant area, you will need to list the tables as 101, 102.
-Once all bookings you wish to keep have been moved, you can then delete the old restaurant area/table layout and then edit your new tables back to your original numbers if you prefer to have singular table numbers.
+Once all bookings you wish to keep have been moved onto tables in the new area, you can then delete the old restaurant area/table layout and then edit your new tables back to your original numbers if you prefer to have singular table numbers.

-To move over all the past bookings you wish to keep in the future system, you need to change the bookings date and click save.
+To move over all the past bookings (that were not attended but may be rescheduled) you wish to keep in the future system, you need to change the date of the booking and click save.
 This will then move the booking to the new date but keep it on the same table.
 You will then need to locate the booking and move the booking to a new table in your new table layout via Grid View or using the 'quick move' feature in the booking place.